 Omega 3 (of which EPA 60mg, DHA 27.5mg) - 110mg

 Astaxanthin - 50mcg

-ALLERGY ADVICE: for allergens, see ingredients in bold.
-Not suitable for persons with an allergy to fish or shellfish.
+Warnings and allergy advice: Not suitable for persons with an allergy to fish or shellfish.
 People with coagulopathy or taking blood thinning medication should consult their doctor before use.
 Not intended for use by pregnant or lactating mothers.